katelincatton/stocks-analysis/README.md

 ## Overview of Analysis

 This analysis was performed and prepared to overlook the stock market for 2017 and 2018.
 The analysis was ran to determine the total daily volume and stock return by ticker.
 A stock ticker is a pricing report for certain seecurities and is made up of unique series of letters (https://www.investopedia.com/ask/answers/12/what-is-a-stock-ticker.asp); We have 12 tickers in our dataset, in otherwords, 12 different stocks.
-With this dataset, we hope to find stock outputs for both 2017 and 2018 for all tickers.
+With this dataset, we hope to find stock outputs for both 2017 and 2018 for all tickers, with the intention of finding the best stocks to invest in.
 By refactoring the previous code used, we hope to limit the excution time of the analysis so that the macro will be able to handle thousands of stocks if needed in the future.

 ## Results
 ### Analysis